Only a hacker can think like a hacker. So, when it comes to becoming “hacker-proof,” you might need to turn to a hacker.

 Even your best developers will struggle to keep up, and the opportunity cost might turn out to be too high.

 Finally, there’s the issue of proof.
-Software might be built on fully deterministic rules, but exactly when is a particular requirement met is up for debate.
+The software might be built on fully deterministic rules, but exactly when is a particular requirement met is up for debate.
 Let’s take an example to understand this better.

 Suppose you created a bug bounty for authentication and authorization errors.
 That is, you claim that your system is free from the risks of impersonation, which the hackers have to subvert.